l1keafox/myEmploymentTracker/README.md

   6. [License](#License)

   ## Usage
-   Clone this repo.
-   Rename it and make sure it points to an new repo. npm i to install depenancies.

   ## Contributing
   We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: